olivia-creates/startups/startup_ideas/Metta.md

 ### **🏹 7.
 Ideal Customer Avatar**

-- Primary: 25–55 urban professionals; wellness‑curious, spiritually open, design‑sensitive; $60k–$250k income
+- Primary: Influencers and game changers ready to awaken and establish a strong spiritual foundation to benefit all aspects of their lives; human beings seeking transcendence and liberation.
+- Demographic: 27–57 affluent business people, psychonauts, and travelers who are constantly seeking to grow.
 - Secondary: Corporate teams; creators; founders; therapists seeking spaces
-- Psychographics: values growth, aesthetics, community, and gentle science
+- Psychographics: values growth, aesthetics, community, gentle science, and service
+- Community effect: Metta transforms its member base into a strong, connected network of high‑impact individuals through the power of communal events and technology.

 ---